pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/organization-access-tokens.md

 ---
-title_tag: "Pulumi Service: Organization Access Tokens"
+title_tag: "Pulumi Cloud: Organization Access Tokens"
 title: "Organization Access Tokens"
 meta_desc: Learn how Enterprise and Business Critical customers can manage resources and stack operations for their organization with Organization Access Tokens.
 menu: